uboslinux/ubos-docs/sphinx/developers/app-howto.rst

 How to make an app available on UBOS
 ====================================

-If you have an app that you'd like to make available to UBOS users, you need to take the following steps:
+If you have an app that you'd like to make available to UBOS users, it is recommended you do this:

 #.
-Say "Hi" on the `mailing list or on IRC </community/>`_.
+Say "Hi" in the `forum </community/>`_.
 We don't bite, and might even be
    helpful :-)

 #.
 Set up a :doc:`development machine <setting-up-development-machine>`.